 FSEOG Funds are limited to students who apply early, are eligible for Pell Grants, and who demonstrate the highest need with priority consideration for FSEOG.
 If any FSEOG is remaining after awarding to all students with a negative SAI, the school will award FSEOG to the next tier of students with an SAI up to zero.
 The award amounts vary by the funding available to the school.
 The FSEOG does not need to be repaid.
 Funds for the Federal Supplemental Educational Opportunity Grants (FSEOG) are allocated to eligible institutions.
 Schools award the funds to eligible students in accordance with federal regulations.
 These grants are restricted to undergraduates with the greatest financial need who also receive Federal Pell Grants.

-Since the availability of funds varies among universities there is no guarantee that every eligible student will be able to receive an FFSEOG.
+Since the availability of funds varies among universities there is no guarantee that every eligible student will be able to receive an FSEOG and not be receiving tuition assistance from a third party organization.